GodderE2D/vipin/src/data/blog/picklerick.md

 ![Image showing it not letting me](/blog/picklerick/commandissue.png 'Fig.7')

-- I thing we have to spawn a Reverse Shell (I will be using [revshells.com](https://www.revshells.com/))
+- I think we have to spawn a Reverse Shell (I will be using [revshells.com](https://www.revshells.com/))

 ```bash:Panel
 # below is the reverse shell i used